You can’t ignore PTSD.Tweet

-Making my living as a health care worker was not an easy one to say the least.
+Making my living as a health-care worker was not an easy one, to say the least.
 I had witnessed some pretty traumatic incidents there too.
-While this was my was also my reality, the cornerstone for my PTSD without question, stemmed from the fire service.
+While this was also my reality, the cornerstone for my PTSD, without question, stemmed from the fire service.

 Regardless, I had mentally bled out for far too long and before I knew it, my mistaken resilience crumbled under the weight of my mental illness.
-Only a few short years after calling it quits as a volunteer firefighter, I would find myself making an exit from my workplace as well; proving that you can’t ignore PTSD, it will indeed, get you in the end.
+Only a few short years after calling it quits as a volunteer firefighter, I would find myself making an exit from my workplace as well – proving that you can’t ignore PTSD, that it will indeed, get you in the end.

 Is failure such a bad thing?

-You can’t ignore PTSD, this is true but if you are manning up, shoving it down or in just plain old denial, please know that when PTSD becomes too much, there is life after the military or emergency services.
-Failure is an option as long as you understand this: PTSD or any mental illness is not something you choose to have and secondly; as humans, we are gifted with the ability to discover other passions.
-So in that regard, no matter what we go through in life, we can always find something that gives us our love for life back.
+You can’t ignore PTSD; this is true – but if you are manning up, shoving it down or in just plain old denial, please know that when PTSD becomes too much, there is life after the military or emergency services.
+Failure is an option as long as you understand this: PTSD or any mental illness is not something you choose to have and secondly: as humans, we are gifted with the ability to discover other passions.
+So, in that regard, no matter what we go through in life, we can always find something that gives us back our love for life.

 Keep moving forward.